 First, you need to collect your supporters’ and prospects’ e-mail addresses and get permission to contact them.
-The best way to do this is to include an e-mail sign-up form on your website (like we do on the front page of The Non-Profit Fundraising Digest) and invite people to sign-up for your e-mail newsletter.
+The best way to do this is to include an e-mail sign-up form on your website (like we do on every page of our fundraising blog here at Garecht.com) and invite people to sign-up for your e-mail newsletter.
 Use your social media presence to drive people back to your site so that they can sign-up for the newsletter.

 Second, you need to contact people on your newsletter list on a regular basis (at least once per month) with news, updates, and other articles that help them feel connected to your organization.
 The vast majority of these communications / newsletters should be cultivation only: no fundraising asks, donate now buttons, etc. You want to build a connection with people before you ask them for money.

 Finally, on a regular basis (once per quarter is right for many organizations), send out an e-mail fundraising appeal to your entire newsletter list.
 This should be a true, stand-alone fundraising e-mail that asks people to make a donation and includes a donate button supporters can use to make an immediate gift to your non-profit.
 These e-appeals should be shorter than snail mail newsletters, but use the same type of ask language as your offline fundraising appeals.